xdk-amz/valkey-glide/compression-docs/TEST_RESULTS.md

 - Commands like HSET, MSET, ZADD, XADD, etc. now correctly return `NoCompression`
 - Only SET/GET commands support compression as intended
 - All integration tests pass with the new simplified behavior

-#### ❌ C# Benchmark
-- Build failed due to Rust library compilation issues
-- This is a separate build system issue, not related to our compression changes

 ## Benchmark Results Summary